-In partnership with Bike East Bay, we are co-hosting the Women Bike Book Club in 2017!
-Bike East Bay's Women Bike program enters its second year of bringing women and gender nonconforming folks together in social settings to share experiences and resources with each other.
+In partnership with Bike East Bay, we are co-hosting the Women Bike Book Club!
+Bike East Bay's Women Bike program enters its second year of bringing women, femme, trans, and gender nonconforming folks together in social settings to share experiences and resources with each other.

 All are invited to discuss biking, feminism, and the intersection of the two.
 Join us on the second Thursday of each month at 6:00pm.
 We'll focus on a different book or film each month, with a few guest speakers and activities along the way.